 - UNAUTHORISED WORKS – The demolition of an unlisted building in a conservation area without planning permission is a CRIMINAL OFFENCE.
 It is also an offence to undertake demolition for which planning permission has been granted without complying with a condition attached to the consent.
 While Magistrates Court can hear such prosecutions, the more serious offences can be referred to the Crown Court.
 Judiciary take such matters extremely seriously fining owners tens of thousands of pounds plus costs for persons found to have demolished structures and buildings in conservation areas without consent.

 - TREES - Notice must be given to the LPA before works are carried out to any tree in the conservation area.
 It is also an OFFENCE to carry out works to a tree in a conservation area without notifying the LPA or to carry out the works where consent has been refused.
 The Offence can be tried by a Magistrates Court or in a Crown Court and, as with the demolition of an unlisted building, the court will take into account any financial gain that as accrued or is likely to accrue as a result of the offence.
 Works to trees includes pruning, crown lifting/reductions/thinning and tree felling.
 You must give the Council 6 weeks’ notice of such works.
 The Conservation Area designation automatically confers blanket protection to every tree within its parameters.
 A tree in this instance is defined as anything with a stem diameter over 75mm when measured at a height of 1.5 metres above the ground.
 This does not apply to hedges in the Conservation Area.
 A person wishing to carry out works to a tree (as defined above) must send the LPA a notice of his or her intention to do so.
 This is referred to as a Section 211 Notice, and its purpose is to allow the LPA to evaluate the trees and respond, if necessary, with a Tree Preservation Order (TPO) to prevent the work or control the extent of the works.
 Section 211 Notices can be submitted in writing but it is recommended that you use the Planning Portal online application form.
 Guidance on carry out works to trees in a conservation area can be found on the Planning Portal.
+See below for a list of current TPOs on the islands.

 - PERMITTED DEVELOPMENT - Certain works that can be carried out to private residential properties without planning permission (known as permitted development rights) are somewhat reduced.
 Those permitted development rights affected are set out in the Article 4 Direction section below.
 Full details on permitted development rights are set out in the General Permitted Development Order.